You may feel insignificant in the capital, but to us your life counts.

 Since some patients arrive at the centre still under the influence, the first step of any programme is a drug or alcohol detox.
 The detox usually lasts for a couple of days, in which time your consumption levels are slowly reduced until your body is free from the substance.

 However, since your body has developed a dependancy on this substance it’s likely that you’ll experience withdrawal symptoms at this stage.
-The will vary depending on the length and severity of your addiction and can range from nausea, problems sleeping to anxiety and even seizures.
+The symptoms will vary depending on the length and severity of your addiction and can range from nausea, problems sleeping to anxiety and even seizures.

 Throughout detox you’ll be monitored by our team of medical professionals and prescription drugs are administered where necessary.